Multi-messenger flare in the quasar PKS 0446+11: A single-zone SED model

-The on-flare value of the proton power, $L_p$, is an order of magnitude higher than the Eddington luminosity, $L_{\rm Edd}$, for a $10^9~M_\odot$ black hole.
-Note that the proton power is not constrained by the Eddington limit, even for steady-state processes.
-A kinetic jet proton power exceeding the luminosity by a factor of ten may even be common \citep{Ghisellini-power}.
-Even higher proton powers were invoked in ``proton blazar'' models to explain the gamma-ray emission as proton synchrotron radiation, but these are constrained by the secondary radiation from the associated electromagnetic cascades \citep[e.g.,][]{Murase-external,Reimer-external}.
-This cascade emission is accounted for in our SED model and does not overshoot the data.
+The on-flare value of the proton power injected in the neutrino emission zone, $L_p$, is an order of magnitude higher than the Eddington luminosity, $L_{\rm Edd}$, for a $10^9~M_\odot$ black hole.
+For a steady relativistic flow, the host-galaxy-frame jet power scales as $\Gamma^2$ times the comoving energy density.
+Thus, compared to the comoving proton-injection power, the corresponding host-galaxy-frame power budget is $\sim \Gamma^2 L_p$, up to a factor of order unity.
+Importantly, $L_{\rm Edd}$ is a limit on the radiative luminosity of quasi-spherical accretion, not a strict upper bound on the jet power which may be extracted from the black-hole rotation \citep{BZ}.
+Simulations of jet launching in this regime confirm that the jet power can greatly exceed $L_{\rm Edd}$ \citep[e.g.][]{Tchekhovskoy2011,Sadowski-Narayan}.
+Observationally, kinetic jet proton power exceeding the Eddington luminosity by a factor of ten may even be common \citep{Ghisellini-power}.
+Upper limits on the proton power come instead from the secondary radiation from the associated electromagnetic cascades \citep[e.g.,][]{Murase-external,Reimer-external}; this cascade emission is accounted for in our SED model and does not overshoot the data.
 Therefore, for \pks, the required $L_p > L_{\rm Edd}$ does not present a problem.

-The SED model estimates the total power of protons reaching the neutrino production region.
-As a Lorentz invariant quantity, this power is identical in both the jet and black hole frames.
-By construction, the protons are boosted with the same Doppler factor as electrons, and there are strong reasons to assume that $L_p$ represents either the entire, or at least a substantial fraction of, the total proton power of the AGN.
-Indeed, an analysis by, e.g., \citet{Plavin25,2025arXiv251016585K} indicate that neutrino blazars are preferentially selected through Doppler boosting.
-We also note that the gap-type proton acceleration mechanism operating near the black hole is intrinsically directional.
+The location of both the proton acceleration region and the neutrino production zone in the jet is consistent with observational results \citep[e.g.,][]{Plavin25,2025arXiv251016585K}, which indicate that neutrino blazars are preferentially selected through Doppler boosting.